synthpop-galaxy/synthpop/README.md

 or as snake_case for  CamelCase class name.

 ### Implementing a new Module
+Synthpop provides a variety of predefined modules to create synthetic populations, We encourage users to develop their own custom submodules to fit their needs.

-Implementing a new Module is equivalent to creating a new subclass of the corresponding parent class.
+To create a custom submodule, users simply can and define their own subclass of the appropriate parent class.
-However, the footprint of the functions must not be changed.
+Idealy in create a new Python file in the appropriate directory within the modules tree, Users can refer to the existing modules as a guide on how to structure their own custom module.

 ## Configuration